rob-windsor/msgraph-training-authentication/Demos/01-rest-via-powershell/readme.md

 1. Open a browser and go to **https://jwt.calebb.net**.

-1. Paste the encoded token to inspect its contents.
+1. Paste the encoded token (removing any whitespace) to inspect its contents.

     ![Screenshot of the deoded JWT token ](../../Images/09.png)